 In 1996, Edward Norton supporting role in the courtroom drama “Primal Fear” garnered him a nomination for the Academy Award for “Best Supporting Actor”.
 Two years later, his lead role as a reformed white power skinhead in American History X earned a nomination for Academy Award for Best Actor.

-His other films include period dramas such as “Kingdom of Heaven” in 2005, “The Illusionist” in 2006, an
+His other films include period dramas such as “Kingdom of Heaven” in 2005, “The Illusionist” in 2006, and “The Painted V

 In addition to acting, Edward Norton is also a writer and director and he made his directorial debut with the film “Keeping the Faith” in 2000 and is slated to direct the film adaptation of the novel Motherless Brooklyn.
 Edward Norton did uncredited work on the scripts for “The Score”,” Frida”, and “The Incredible Hulk”.